 Michelle Barton, Elementary School Principal

 Michelle earned her B.A. in Jewish Studies and Political Science from UCLA and has a California Multiple Subject Teaching Credential from the DeLeT program at Hebrew Union College.
-She is currently in the Educational Leadership Program at UCLA pursuing a Doctorate in Education.
+She is currently pursuing a Doctorate in Educational Leadership at UCLA.
 She is a Pressman alumna and has worked at Pressman since 2009, serving as an Assistant Teacher, Third Grade Teacher, and Literacy Coordinator prior to becoming Elementary School Principal.
 As a student at Pressman Academy, Michelle developed a love of learning and a strong Jewish identity from an early age; she hopes to help recreate that experience for future generations and is committed to fostering a warm, nurturing, and engaging environment for all students.

 Inez Tiger, Middle School Principal

 Inez received her Bachelor of Education degree from the Johannesburg College of Education, South Africa and her Masters in Marriage and Family Therapy from Pacific Oaks College in Pasadena.
 She taught in the elementary school for 10 years and then in the middle school as a Counselor and Life Skills teacher.
 She has been the Middle School Principal for four years and loves being an Advisor and Council teacher.
 She is a recipient of the Milken Educator Award and is a certified Council trainer.
 Inez loves listening to students’ stories and enjoys connecting with them as they journey through middle school.
 Her motto is from Maya Angelou: “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”